cobaltt7/OneAuth/.github/ISSUE_TEMPLATE/feature_request.md

 assignees: ""
 ---

-# One line summary
+# _One line summary_

-## What feature do you want?
+## Describe the feature

-_A clear and concise description of what you want._
+_A clear and concise description of the feature._

-## Why do you want this feature?
+## Reasons to implement this feature

-_I'm always frustrated when ... / It would be nice if ..._
+_This feature would be good because..._

-## Describe alternatives you've considered
+## Alternatives to this feature

-_A clear and concise description of any alternative solutions or features you've considered._
+_A clear and concise description of any alternative solutions or features._

 ## Additional context

-_Add any other context or screenshots about the feature request here._
+_Any other context and/or screenshots about the feature request here._